 Norway-based fishing company’s technology can gather scallops without damaging them or the marine floor

-Back in 2016, Ava Ocean CEO Øystein Tvedt wondered if he could develop a scallop harvesting technology that would entice the Norwegian government to reopen the scallop fishery in the Barents Sea, which since 1993 had been closed due to a ban on scallop dredging.
+Back in 2016, Ava Ocean CEO Øystein Tvedt and the other five company founders wondered if they could develop a scallop harvesting technology that would entice the Norwegian government to reopen the scallop fishery in the Barents Sea, which since 1993 had been closed due to a ban on scallop dredging.

-Working with the scientific community on the country’s vast coastline, he and his team developed a new harvesting technology that could target, harvest and pick scallops from the seabed without damaging the ecosystem or catching unwanted species or smaller shellfish.
+Working with the scientific community on the country’s vast coastline, the team developed a new harvesting technology that could target, harvest and pick scallops from the seabed without damaging the ecosystem or catching unwanted species or smaller shellfish.

 The company’s selective “shellfish picker,” which uses a water pump to gently gather Arctic scallops into a suspended basket without damaging the seabed or extracting unwanted species or smaller shellfish, is a fisheries-category finalist for the Global Seafood Alliance’s Responsible Seafood Innovation Award.